Minot Train Derailment Attorney In Fargo

-You can rest assured that the Canadian Pacific train derailment in Minot and all the wonderful clients who I met as a result of that derailment, will never be forgotten by any of us.
-I also want to tell you that should you or your families have any need for a lawyer in the future, you should not hesitate to contact my firm.
+You can rest assured that the Canadian Pacific train derailment in Minot and all the wonderful clients who we met as a result of that derailment, will never be forgotten by any of us.
+We also want to tell you that should you or your families have any need for a lawyer in the future, you should not hesitate to contact our firm.

 November 15, 2007: Settlement Updates

-Class Action Settlement—Approximately 4,000 people filed claims in the class action.
+Class Action Settlement — Approximately 4,000 people filed claims in the class action.
 Those claims are now being audited to see if anyone filed a claim who is not eligible to make a recovery under the class action settlement.
-For example, it is possible that some folks accepted a prior settlement from the CP and signed legal release forms after the “cooling off” period, that is, after February 18, 2002.
+For example, it is possible that some folks accepted a prior settlement from the CP and signed legal release forms after the “cooling off” period, that is, after Feb.
+18, 2002.
 People who signed legal release forms after that date are not eligible for any money under the class action.
 If all 4,000 claims survive the audit, each class member will receive $1,000.
-The audit process will take a little more time so I would guess that the class action settlement checks will be issued in January.
+The audit process will take a little more time so we would guess that the class action settlement checks will be issued in January.